-The Bond Retirement fund balance has increased by \$1.2 million due to revenue collections and transfers in from the General fund exceeding principal and interest payments.
+The Bond Retirement fund balance increased by \$2.8 million due to revenue collections exceeding principal and interest payments.
 The revenues of the fund are property taxes, calculated by the county auditor, and state homestead and rollback money computed as a percentage of the tax due to the fund.
 The expenditures of the fund include principal and interest payments as well as county auditor and treasurer fees.
+This fund balance will be used to offset debt payments in future years and helps to minimize fluctuations in the millage rate.